SoftUni/Programming-Basics-Book-JS-EN/chapter-00-preface.md

 **Programming languages and software development technologies** form about 25% of the developer's minimum skills.
 They are the most voluminous to learn, but they change most quickly over time.
 If we look at **job advertisements** from the software industry, there are often all sorts of words mentioned (such as those listed below), but in fact the ads tacitly **imply the first three skills** : to code, to think algorithmically and to master the foundation of computer science and software engineering.

-For these purely technological skills , **programming language is already relevant**.
+For these purely technological skills, **programming language is already relevant**.
 * **Note**: only for these 25% of the profession does programming language matter!
 * **For the remaining 75% of skills, language does not matter** and these skills are time-resilient and portable between different languages and technologies.